 Without the help of Indiana’s dedicated teachers and counselors, IUHPFL would not have enjoyed its tremendous success over the last 50 years.
 In return IUHPFL continues to limit participation to Indiana-based residents and high schools*.
 Each year, all schools are contacted and invited to participate in the program.
 Each year, IUHPFL informational materials, including bookmarks, factsheets, program DVDs and posters are sent to consistently participating schools.
 In addition, the program video, downloadable factsheet about the program and an analysis of how IUHPFL compares with other study abroad programs provide additional information.
 Schools may contact IUHPFL at any time to request a copy of the video or other types of materials.

-Students should be made aware that the Program is highly selective, thus every stage of the selection process through which students successfully pass is an accomplishment and should be celebrated.
+Students should be made aware that the program is highly selective, thus every stage of the selection process through which students successfully pass is an accomplishment and should be celebrated.

 Qualifying Students and Schools

-Promoting the IUHPFL to Students and Guardians
+Promoting IUHPFL to Students and Guardians

-Whether you and your school have participated or are new to the Program, the IUHPFL is committed to provide you with the best available information and materials to maximize efficiency and keep your time invested at a minimum.
+Whether you and your school have participated or are new to the program, IUHPFL is committed to provide you with the best available information and materials to maximize efficiency and keep your time invested at a minimum.
 Please review the guidelines and ideas which will be helpful when working with students and guardians.

-- Former Program participants will be of great help in presenting the Program.
-Any alumni should be encouraged to present the Program not only to classes in their own language, but also to those of other foreign language teachers,the entire student body and even feeder elementary and middle schools.
+- Former program participants will be of great help in presenting the program.
+Any alumni should be encouraged to present the program not only to classes in their own language, but also to those of other foreign language teachers,the entire student body and even feeder elementary and middle schools.

-- The IUHPFL is particularly suited for talented students who are academically motivated and who also demonstrate the social and emotional maturity needed to succeed abroad.
+- IUHPFL is particularly suited for talented students who are academically motivated and who also demonstrate the social and emotional maturity needed to succeed abroad.
 These excellent students should be encouraged to apply.
-Students showing strong interest in the Program should also be encouraged to fundraise and save money right away.
+Students showing strong interest in the program should also be encouraged to fundraise and save money right away.